CodeYourFuture/syllabus/docs/fundamentals/preparation/index.md

 You may have done Fundamentals 1 on Grasshopper, but what other courses can you unlock?
 The _Using a Code Editor_ course \_\_could be handy for Prep 2.

-**[Work through Grasshopper](https://learn.grasshopper.app/)** - this will make it easier to grasp the fundamentals.
+**[Work through Grasshopper](https://learn.grasshopper.app/)** for about fifteen minutes, three times a week.
+This will make it easier to grasp the fundamentals.

 ### Prep 2 : Developer Tools

 Download [VSCode](https://code.visualstudio.com/download) and practice using a real developer environment.
 You don't need to write any code in your new IDE.
 Just find out where the buttons are and what some of them do.
+This [tutorial from Codeacademy](https://www.codecademy.com/article/visual-studio-code) will help you.

 :::note Exercise
 Stretch goal: can you write and save a [markdown document ](https://www.markdowntutorial.com/)in VSCode?